kruherson1337/HDR/README.md

 Program supports features
 -----
   - Create HDR image from multiply images with different exposure times.
-Note: not displayed as pure HDR
+Note: not displayed as pure HDR, values rounded
   - Apply CLAHE on HDR image

 How to use
 -----
   - Load images with different exposure times
+  - Apply CLAHE after HDR image generated

 Examples
 -----